alphapone/LSPJ/README.md

  *macro processor purposed to extend SQL scripts with parameters, loading  from resource and including with parameters capabilites
  *JDBC driver proxy purposed to provide local stored SQL scripts using for any existing application

+## Status

+This project is in early development now